The Amazing Race: Yield

-The Yield, introduced in Season Five, allows any one team to force another team to stop racing for a predetermined amount of time.
+The Yield, introduced in season five, allows any one team to force another team to stop racing for a predetermined amount of time.
 The Yield marker is placed just before a route marker, and teams are required to stop at it and declare their intentions to employ or decline the Yield.
 A team choosing to use a Yield must stick a photo of the yielded team on the Yield marker, as well as a smaller photo of themselves onto an attached section labeled "Courtesy of".
 When a team who has been yielded arrives at the marker, they must turn over an hourglass and wait for the sand to drain before they are allowed to continue on to the next route marker.
 Similar to the Fast Forward, a team may use its Yield power only once on the race, and only one team may be yielded at each marker, although a team may be yielded multiple times during the same race.
 If a team loses its "Courtesy of" photo, they also lose their Yield power.
 If a team yields a team that has already passed the marker, the Yield is nullified.

 When the Yield was introduced, teams would not be warned of any upcoming Yields.
-Beginning in Season Six, teams were given warning ("Caution, Yield Ahead!") in the preceding clue that a Yield marker was just ahead.
+Beginning in season six, teams were given warning ("Caution, Yield Ahead!") in the preceding clue that a Yield marker was just ahead.
 Teams were given opportunities to yield on all but the final leg of Season Five; opportunities were reduced in subsequent seasons until the Yield was replaced by a similar obstacle: the U-Turn.
-While the Yield was not a presence in the American Race for twenty seasons, they are still used within foreign versions, later made a return to the American version in Season 32 and has not been featured since Season 33.
+While the Yield was not a presence in the American version for twenty seasons, they are still used within foreign versions.
+It later made a return to the American version in season 32, with the opportunity to use was once again restored to every leg except the first and last two legs, and legs where U-Turn appears.
+It has not been featured since season 33.

 Some variants and twists on the Yield include: